Is There a Relationship Between Politics, Religion, and Personality?

 Fox News May Be Dangerous

-Can Politics Change One’s Personality?
+Can Politics Change a Person’s Personality?

 So far, the evidence is anecdotal, but it appears very persuasive.
 The personality change may not be due to political identity per se, but due the consumption of media that targets a certain political identity.